rhys-h-walker/rhys-h-walker/README.md

 ## About Me
 Im a 19 year old student studying at the University Of Kent.
 This is my personal page for code that I work on in my spare time.
 Anything related to my course won't be worked on publicly here.

 I've been interested in coding for about 8-9 years now and I've used multiple languages in this time.
-My interest started in year 7 when I was introduced to python and this was my main language for the btter part of my coding career.
+My interest started in year 7 when I was introduced to python and this was my main language for the better part of my coding career.

 ### Laguages I've Used
 - Python